Share

 ---------------

-A tholin haze, a feature it shared with its twin planet Matow, obscures much of Eunna's surface features.
-The only exceptions were the eyes of the twin permanent storms bordering the equatorial wind flow on the dayside.
-Although it received less than half of Terran irradiance, the planet's atmosphere, almost twice as thick as the Earth's, retained and distributed enough heat to allow a cold ocean of water-ammonia liquid solution to exist on its dayside, while ice sheets formed at the nightside.
+Eunna had a cold water ocean on its dayside, while ice sheets formed at the nightside.
+Abiotic organic molecules were also present, but no life.
 Oceanic currents and wind created by Eunna's rotation animated the ocean, the ice cap, and the atmosphere.
 The equator region was constantly in motion as the strong equatorial current dragged icebergs across the circumference, while the glacier sheets at middle latitudes were more stable.
-At the nightside, the colder temperatures and the calmer winds encouraged organic particles to trickle down from the sky, in a phenomenon called tholin snow.
+The colder temperatures on Eunna and the calmer winds encouraged organic particles to trickle down from the sky, in a phenomenon called tholin snow.

 Orbital characteristics: